Food Waste Disposer Ethnographies and CLT

 C+R’s research revealed that consumers evaluated FWD performance using a number of factors, including:

 - Completeness of the disposer operation

 - Sensory cues/sounds

-This project was logistically complex in the product itself, its installation, the experience (including creating multiple identical batches of food “waste” to dispose of) and the analyses.
-However, it was executed flawlessly and resulted in actionable learnings for the client, and a notch on C+R’s belt for several days of logistical execution and pounds and pounds of finely ground up food waste.
+This project was logistically complex in the product itself, its installation, the experience (including creating multiple identical batches of food “waste” to dispose of), and the analyses.
+But it was executed flawlessly and resulted in actionable learnings.